 Reshelving after drying

-- Once the books are totally dry and their original shape has been retained they are ready for reshelving.
+- Once the books are completely dry and their original shape has been retained, they are ready for reshelving.

-- Return the books to a stable, clean and dry storage environment.
-In the interim the affected area should have been thoroughly cleaned, disinfected and dried.
+- Return the books to a stable, clean and dry storage environment: the affected area should have been thoroughly cleaned, disinfected and dried.

-We are unable to give specific advice on conservation treatment of items.
-The advice we are able to give is limited to what we understand to be ethical and safe for people and items.
-For treatment purposes we recommend that you contact a professional conservator, who will be able to assess each individual item and give it appropriate treatment.
+We are unable to give advice on the conservation treatment of heritage items.
+We recommend you contact a professional conservator, who can assess each item and recommend options.
 A conservator will charge a fee.